ztomm/express-responsive-images/README.md

 app.use('/', express.static(path.join(__dirname, 'public')));
 ```

-## Real-World scenarios

-You have one (big) image as origin: `/public/images/desktop.jpg` (1920x1080px).

-Scenario 1 - desktop device width 1920px:
-The clients device width is equal or even higher than 1920px.
-Everything is fine, the image will be delivered as usual.

-Scenario 2 - notebook device width 1280px:
-The clients device width is smaller than the image above.
-The image will be scaled down to 1280px (one time) and cached in `/images-cache/1280/desktop.jpg`.
-Other devices with same resolution will surf the cached file.

-Scenario 3 - mobile device width 320px and a densitiy of 1.5:
-The above image will be scaled to 480px (320 x 1.5) and cached in `/public/images-cache/480/desktop.jpg`.

-Scenario 4 - direct scaling:
-You need the image in 200px regardless of the clients device width.
-Get it with `/public/images/desktop.jpg?w=200`.
-See the options `directScaling` and `directScaleSizes` to enable this feature.

 ## options (default values)
 By default images are scaled to a specified list of sizes (option `scaleBy: 'breakpoint'`).